 Maintenance needs for both products are similar.
 Minimal upkeep is required, with regular (at least annually) inspections to check for seam damage, ponding, and mechanical fastener integrity.

 Whether you feel TPO is tried-and-true, or lean toward PVC as the roof you need, PSI Roofing is your dependable, proven leader in commercial roofing.
-Contact PSI Roofing today so we can help you understand which method, TPO or PVC, is best for you.

 Built-up roofing (BUR) and metal roofing are two of the oldest methods of securing a commercial building from the elements.
 Both have long outlasted any tests of time the industry could concoct; both have proven themselves as economical, durable ways of protecting your company’s most valuable asset, its building.